rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter4/DMDB_BN_CH4.md

     2. All attributes of supporting relationships for $W$.
     3. For each supporting relationship for $W$, say a many-to-one relationship from $W$ to entity set $E$, all the key attributes of $E$.
 - Do not construct a relation for any supporting relationship  for $W$.

+## 4.6 Converting Subclass Structures to Relations
+When we have an `isa-hierarchy` of entity sets, we are presented with several choices of strategy for conversion to relations.
+Recall we assume that:
+- There is a root entity set for the hierarchy,
+- This entity set has a key that serves to identify every entity represented by the hierarchy, and
+- A given entity may have components that belong to the entity sets of any subtree of the hierarchy, as long as that subtree includes the root.

+We shall consider each different approach in turn.

+### 4.6.1 E/R-Style Conversion
+Our first approach is to create a relation for each entity set, as usual.
+If the entity set $E$ is not the root of the hierarchy, then the relation for $E$ will include the key attributes at the root, to identify the entity represented by each tuple, plus all the attributes of $E$.

+Note, however, that although we spoke of "isa" as a relationship, it is unlike other relationships, in that it connects components of a single entity, not distinct entities.
+Thus, we do not create a relation for "isa".

+### 4.6.2 An Object-Oriented Approach
+An alternative strategy for converting isa-hierarchies to relations is to enumerate all the possible subtrees of the hierarchy.
+For each, create one relation that represents entities having components in exactly those subtrees.
+The schema for this relation has all the attributes of any entity set in the subtree.

+### 4.6.3 Using Null Values to Combine Relations
+There is one more approach to representing information about a hierarchy of entity sets.
+If we are allowed to use NULL as a value in tuples, we can handle a hierarchy of entity sets with a single relation.
+This relation has all the attributes belonging to any entity set of the hierarchy.
+An entity is then represented by a single tuple.
+This tuple has NULL in each attribute that is not defined for that entity.

+### 4.6.4 Comparison of Approaches
+Each of the three aproaches, which we shall refer to as "straight-E/R", "object-oriented", and "nulls", respectively, have advantages and disadvantages.
+Here is alist of the principal issues:
+1. It can be expensive to answer queries involving several relations, so we would prefer to find all the attributes we needed to answer a query in one relation.
+The nulls approach uses only one relation for all the attributes, so it has an advantage in this regard.
+2. We would like not to use too many relations.
+Here again ,the nulls method shines, since it requires only one relation.
+However, there is a difference between the other two methods, since in the straight-E/R approach, we use only one relation per entity set in the hierarchy.
+In the object-oriented approach, if we have a root and $n$ children, then there are $2^n$ different classes of entities, and we need that many relations.
+3. We would like to minimize space and avoid repreating information.
+Since the object-oriented method uses only one tuple per entity, and that tuple has components for only those attributes that make sense for the entity, this approach offers the minimum possible space usage.
+The nulls approach also has only one tuple per entity, but these tuples are "long", i.e., they have components for all attributes, whether or not they are appropriate for a given entity.
+The straight-E/R method has several tuples for each entity, but only the key attributes are repeated.
+Thus, this method could use either more or less space than the nulls method.